laixx9/LPA/README.md

-# LPA
+# LPA-dataset
-Learning-Based Parallel Acceleration for HaplotypeCaller
+This is the training dataset for Learning-Based Parallel Acceleration for HaplotypeCaller